scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ### Required Dependencies
 The SCION control plane requires the SCION PKI in order to authenticate path information.
-It relies on per-AS certificates, and on ISD scoped trust roots, in the form of TRCs.
+It heavily relies on the CP-PKI for beaconing (i.e., for authenticating routing information).
+Each Isolation Domain requires its own root of trust, in the form of a TRC, in order to carry out path exploration and dissemination.
+Decoupling the control plane from the CP-PKI would severely affect the properties and guarantees that can be provided by the control plane.
 The concept of ISD is also necessary to organize the routing process into a two-tiered architecture.

 TODO: We could mention here that the SCION CP could use another PKI (i.e., the web PKI), if we keep the concept of ISD (tough it would not make sense from a trust perspective).
 Opninions?
 I already touch on this topic in {{pki-related}}